tomchambers2/eyeball-mk-1/README.md

 `npm install eyeball-mk-1 -g`

 ## Run
-`eyeball` - will check what's missing from package.json and create a list ignoring core modules.
+`eyeball` - will check what's missing from package.json and create a list ignoring core modules and relative paths.
 Read only.

 `eyeball -f` - will *fix* your package.json with packages that are required but not listed in dependencies.
 Uses 4 spaces for indentation when writing to package.json.